mauriciogtec/YetAnotherRStudioApplication/README.md

 ![](README_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-Now what I'm gonna do is ***cheat and create a bad mess*** by introducing an outlier.
-We want to see how the bootstrap will be stand superior to the simple model.
+Now what I'm gonna do is ***cheat and introduce an outlier***.
+We want to see how the bootstrap will be stand resistant but the simple model won't.

 ```r
 data$gpa[1] <- 40.0
 ```

-Of course we want to use bootstrap, but let us quickly first show the results of a logistic regression (measured in terms of prediction).
+Let's first check what the direct model obtains.

 ```r